jaysylvester/citizen/README.md

       // 'now' - deletes an existing cookie
       // 'never' - current time plus 30 years, so effectively never
       // 'session' - expires at the end of the browser session (default)
-      // [time in milliseconds] - length of time, added to current time
+      // [time in milliseconds] - added to current time for a specific expiration date
       expires: 'session',
       path: '/',
       httpOnly: true,